 they have very low film thickness

-Generally crowns are needed or advised when either the structure of the tooth is threatened (such as when there is a large cavity), or when the patient wants a aesthetical or functional improvement in the way their smile looks or bite works.
+Generally dental crowns are needed or advised when either the structure of the tooth is threatened (such as when there is a large cavity), or when the patient wants a aesthetical or functional improvement in the way their smile looks or bite works.

 Dental Crown Materials Available